EngineerBetter/introspection/feedback.md

 Don't look for what's _wrong_ about feedback, instead look for what's _different_.
 That's where the interesting stuff lies, and that's where you'll get to the bottom of misunderstandings and different interpretations.

-Try to avoid changing the topic of conversation to "well yeah, but always commit commented code".
+Try to avoid changing the topic of conversation to "_well yeah, but you always end up committing commented-out code_".
 If there's another issue that comes up, that's fine to discuss, but deal with one situation at a time.